14th Armored Division (United States): France and the Alsatian Plain

 The 14th Armored Division landed at Marseille in southern France, on 29 October 1944.
 Within two weeks some of its elements were in combat, maintaining defensive positions along the Franco-Italian frontier.
 The division was assigned to US 6th Army Group on 1 November.
 On 10 November, the division was assigned to US Seventh Army.
 On 12 November the Combat Command Reserve (CCR) was detached, and ordered to the Maritime Alps by 6th Army Group to relieve units in defensive positions there.
-On 15 November, Combat Command A moved north from the area of Marseille to Epinal to take part in the VI Corps drive through the Vosges Mountains, and was followed by Combat Command B five days later.
+On 15 November, Combat Command A moved north from the area of Marseille to Épinal to take part in the VI Corps drive through the Vosges Mountains, and was followed by Combat Command B five days later.
 Hard fighting at Gertwiller, Benfeld, and Barr helped VI Corps to crack the German defenses, the division was on the Alsatian Plain in early December.
 On 17 December the division attacked across the Lauter River into Germany itself, along with the other units of VI Corps, it fought its way into a heavily defended portion of the German Westwall.
 Due to the growing crisis in the Ardennes, General Eisenhower, the supreme commander, ordered the Seventh Army to stop its attack and withdraw from the Westwall, where its units assumed positions south of the Lauter River.
 The order was poorly timed as elements of the 14th Armored Division had penetrated deep into the German defenses, and were poised to break out into the enemy's rear.